Personal Insight

 01. Indecent exposure

-Many users express concerns about the lack of guidance and clarity regarding intent.
-They argue that just because something can be displayed doesn’t mean it should be.
+Many users expressed concerns about the lack of guidance and clarity regarding intent.
+They argued that just because something can be displayed doesn't mean it should be.
 Information intended to promote one type of behavior can easily lead to unintended consequences.

 "For certain types of people, having too much information could counteract what you’re trying to do, which is to get people to collaborate.
 It could backfire.”